 It has never been so difficult to recognize when an online shop is not a real online shop.
-Learn in this article what it means when a webshop is not a real webshop, how to recognize such a shop, and how the entire business behind it works.
-This will help you avoid accidentally spending money online just for junk.
+In this article, learn what it means when a webshop is not a real webshop, how to recognize such a shop, and how the entire business behind it works.
+This will help you avoid accidentally spending money online just on junk.

 When the online shop is not a real online shop